gruntwork-io/docs/docs/foundations/github-app/configuration.md

 # Configuration

-## Infrastructure Root Repositories
+## Infrastructure Live Root Repositories

 DevOps Foundations treats certain repositories as especially privileged in order to perform critical operations like vending new AWS accounts and creating new repositories.
-These repositories are called "infrastructure root repositories" and you can configure them in the `Account` section in your organization developer portal.
+These repositories are called "infrastructure live root repositories" and you can configure them in the `Account` section in your organization developer portal.

 <!-- TODO: Add screenshot -->